Commerce, Texas: Collegiate sports

-The A&M–Commerce Lions compete in NCAA Division I FCS and are a member of the Southland Conference.
-The A&M-Commerce Lions compete in football (men), volleyball (women), basketball (men and women), soccer (women), softball (women), golf (men and women), track and field (men and women), and cross country (men and women).
-Football is very popular among the university as well as the town, as fans from surrounding cities including Greenville and Sulphur Springs will come out to support the A&M-Commerce Lions football team, and the average attendance at football games is over 6,000.
-The A&M-Commerce Lions have earned numerous conference titles in nearly every sport that they compete in.
-In addition to this they've also earned six national titles, men's basketball (1954–1955), men's golf (1965), football (1972, 2017), men's tennis (1972, 1978).
+The East Texas A&M Lions compete in NCAA Division I FCS and are a member of the Southland Conference.
+The East Texas A&M Lions compete in football (men), volleyball (women), basketball (men and women), soccer (women), softball (women), golf (men and women), track and field (men and women), and cross country (men and women).
+Football is very popular among the university as well as the town, as fans from surrounding cities including Greenville and Sulphur Springs will come out to support the East Texas A&M Lions football team, and the average attendance at football games is over 6,000.
+The East Texas A&M Lions have earned numerous conference titles in nearly every sport that they compete in.
+They have also earned six national titles: men's basketball (1954–1955), men's golf (1965), football (1972, 2017), and men's tennis (1972, 1978).

-Beginning in 2022, the athletics programs at Texas A&M University-Commerce will begin a four-year transition period to NCAA Division I and will join the Southland Conference in all sports effective July 1, 2022.
+Beginning in 2022, the athletics programs at East Texas A&M University will begin a four-year transition period to NCAA Division I and will join the Southland Conference in all sports effective July 1, 2022.

 Media

-KETR serves as the radio station for the city of Commerce, Texas A&M University–Commerce, Hunt County, and surrounding cities.
+KETR serves as the radio station for the city of Commerce, East Texas A&M University, Hunt County, and surrounding cities.
 The station was founded in 1975 at the A&M-Commerce campus where it still remains today.
 KETR is a 100,000 watt radio station that can reach up to 75 miles away, the radio frequency is 88.9 FM in honor of the year 1889 which is the year the university was founded.
 The station provides news, music, and sports for its listeners.
 In fact the station has two NPR talk shows.
-Commerce High School football games are broadcast on KETR, as well as A&M–Commerce Lions football and basketball games.
+Commerce High School football games are broadcast on KETR, as well as East Texas A&M Lions football and basketball games.
 KGVL in nearby Greenville also has a strong presence due to the proximity of the two cities.
 Commerce is served by the Dallas/Fort Worth Television Stations on local cable and also regular programming.
-Commerce residents have three newspapers that serve the city, The Dallas Morning News, (Daily) The Greenville Herald-Banner, (Daily) and the Commerce Journal.
-(Weekly) Texas A&M University-Commerce also has its own student-led newspaper, The East Texan (weekly).
+Commerce residents have three newspapers that serve the city, The Dallas Morning News (daily), The Greenville Herald-Banner (daily), and the Commerce Journal (weekly).
+East Texas A&M University also has its own student-led newspaper, The East Texan (weekly).

 Attractions

 Northeast Texas Children's Museum

 The city of Commerce is home to the Northeast Texas Children's Museum.
 The museum provides playful and creative learning experiences for children.
-There are many hands-on exhibits and programs that cater to children between ages 2 through 10.
+There are many hands-on exhibits and programs that cater to children aged 2 through 10.
 Many school districts from the Dallas/Fort Worth Metroplex and the Northeast Texas area visit the museum.